intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/README.md

 ```

 **some important arguments**:
-- `input_file`: json data for finetuning.
+- `input_file`: JSON data for finetuning.
 This script will retrieve top-k documents for each query,
 and random sample negatives from the top-k documents (not including the positive documents).
 - `output_file`: path to save JSON data with mined hard negatives for finetuning
 - `negative_number`: the number of sampled negatives
 - `range_for_sampling`: where to sample negative.
 For example, `2-100` means sampling `negative_number` negatives from top2-top200 documents.
-You can set larger value to reduce the difficulty of negatives (e.g., set it `60-300` to sample negatives from top60-300 passages)
+You can set a larger value to reduce the difficulty of negatives (e.g., set it `60-300` to sample negatives from top60-300 passages)
 - `use_gpu_for_searching`: whether to use faiss-gpu to retrieve negatives.

-## 4. Train
+## 4. Training Example
 ```
 python finetune.py \
 --output_dir BAAI/bge-base-en-v1.5_finetuned \